Ogt-ai/web/README.md

 #### Ogt.ai web repo

-This repo will be public issue tracker of web app.
+This repo is public issue tracker of web app.